cameroncuster/caffe_assessment/README.md

 ## Support ##
-While the Caffe product appears to be well supported via multiple community channels, the channels are not well monitored and recent chats indicate issues with maintenance in the software as indicated above.
+While the Caffe product appears to be well supported via multiple community channels, the channels are not well monitored, and recent chats indicate issues with maintenance in the software as indicated above.
 With further review the commit logs and issue logs reinforce my suspicion about the software not being well maintained.
-The version of Docker being used in Caffe is listed as 6 while the most recent release of Docker is version 8, which indicates Caffe is more than a few years out of date as Docker version 8 released in 2013.
-With further investigation of the community channels many of the supported platforms appear to have grown out date due to lack of maintenance and are losing support (specifically Windows OS).
+The version of Docker being used in Caffe is listed as 6, but the most recent release of Docker is version 8, which indicates Caffe is more than a few years out of date as Docker version 8 released in 2013.
+With further investigation of the community channels many of the supported platforms appear to have grown out date due to lack of maintenance and are losing support (Windows OS).

 ## Testing ##
 Testing for Caffe is found under the sub-directory src/caffe/test.
 The magnitude